HTML Basics: Video Embedding Made Easy – Essential Tips for Adding Multimedia to Your Page

 Add a Video Player to Your Web Page

 Want to add a video player to a web page without knowing how to add a media player to HTML pages?
-The new HTML5 VIDEO tag is used to add video content to an HTML page.
-This makes it easy to add a video, such as a movie clip, to your web page without having to use any video plug-in.
+The new HTML5 video tag is used to add video content to an HTML page.
+This makes it easy to add a video, such as a movie clip, to your web page without having to use any Video Plug-in.

-All recent web browsers, including mobile versions, support the video command very well.
+All recent web browsers, including their mobile versions, support the video command very well.
 There are no compatibility issues with video playback.

-The HTML5 VIDEO-Tag adds native support to playback a video within an HTML page.
+The HTML5 video tag adds native support to playback a video within an HTML page.

-The video tag of HTML5 is a standard technique for including video into a web page.
+The VIDEO tag of HTML5 is a standard technique for including video into a web page.
 Unfortunately, browser manufacturers have yet agreed on a common standard for which video codecs should (or can or must) be used.

 The HTML <video> Tag